Dr. Nikhil Jain, Psy.D.

 How Psychotherapy Can Help

 Psychotherapy can help you understand why you keep getting pulled into the same thoughts, emotions, or relationship patterns, even when part of you knows they are not helping.
-It can give you a place to slow down, make sense of what is happening underneath the surface, and respond to life in a way that feels more clear and intentional.
-For many people, therapy leads not just to symptom relief, but to better decisions, healthier relationships, stronger boundaries, and a more grounded sense of self.
+It can give you a place to slow down, understand what is happening beneath the surface, and respond in a clearer, more intentional way.
+For many people, therapy leads not only to symptom relief, but to better decisions, healthier relationships, stronger boundaries, and a more grounded sense of self.

 My Role as a Therapist

 My role is to help you see what may be hard to see on your own.
 That includes patterns in your thoughts, emotions, relationships, and decisions that may be keeping you stuck.
-I am here to listen carefully, ask meaningful questions, offer perspective, and help you move toward change in a way that feels thoughtful and realistic.
-I see therapy as collaborative.
-I bring training, experience, and honesty to the process, and we work together to make sense of what is getting in the way.
+I listen carefully, ask meaningful questions, offer perspective, and help you translate insight into changes that feel thoughtful and realistic.
+Therapy with me is collaborative: I bring clinical training, experience, and honesty, and we work together to understand what is getting in the way and what can change.

 On the Fence About Going to Therapy?